-Alot of service equipment is in the collection mostly from the local area, but also some unusual gems.
+The Lake Superior Railroad Museum has many unique items of railroad service equipment in the collection mostly from the local area, but also some unusual gems.

 Rotary Snowplow No. 2

 NP steam-powered rotary snowplow No. 2 was constructed by the Cooke Locomotive Works for the road in 1887.
 Used originally to clear deep drifts in the Cascades, it was sent eastward to less rigorous duties in Minnesota when larger, more powerful equipment took over in the mountains.
 It had its own engine inside to run the plow, but could not run on its own power.
 The plow was backed by three to four locomotives to get it through the drifts.

 It worked like a giant snow blower, with a steam boiler inside turning the blade.
 Snow was sucked inside the blades and shot to the side of the track from a chute behind the headlight.
 The rotary plow often cleared snowdrifts up to 15 feet high, and could do in one hour what a wedge plow could do in an entire day.
 There is a flanger blade between the wheels of the plow, which is needed because the actual plow does not touch the rails.
 This keeps the blade from getting hung up on switches and places where tracks cross over.
 The flanger blade can be raised or lowered from inside and was used to scrape ice and snow from the tracks.

 Purchased from the Steam Preservation Society of Cadillac, Michigan, it is the oldest plow of its type in existence.
 Restoration was performed by members of the Lake Superior Transportation Club.
 Read more about the Rotary #2 here...
 Photo above by Bruce Ojard